libretro/docs/docs/guides/netplay-faq.md

 ![Screenshot](../image/netplay/netplay.png)

+#### Check your lobby

+Once you start hosting you can check to see if your lobby is visible at [at lobby.libretro.com](http://lobby.libretro.com/).

 !!! tip
     If your router doesn't support UPnP or you can't forward your ports or you are uncertain, enable the **Use Relay Server** option.
 This routes both sides of the connection through our man-in-the-middle server.